 The European Union is making its position clear and wants to regulate the circulation of digital assets within its borders.
 The most important event is the recent application of the Markets in Crypto-Assets (MiCA) regulation to exchanging and swapping coins.
 Another hugely important rule is the Transfer of Funds (TFR) which makes it necessary to disclose cross-border remittances in digital assets.

 Despite MiCA’s launch on June 30, 2024, it will be slowly implemented in several phases with different member states deciding how and when to enforce certain parts of the new regulation.
 Many companies that have been operating in accordance with KYC and AML practices will receive an opportunity to keep working without abiding by the new MiCA regulation for quite some time.
 It is still unknown which countries will decide to allow their local companies to use this loophole.
+Different EU member states might implement MiCA and TFR in relation to their own state securities laws, creating a varied regulatory landscape.

 Lawmakers in the EU are also interested in creating several new alterations to the current set of AML guidelines to ensure that funds are not easy to transfer across borders and to unknown entities.
 Below are some important changes that you should be aware of:

-- The new AMLR ruleset is increasing the scope of individuals and organized entities that now have to abide by AML practices.
+The new AMLR ruleset is increasing the scope of individuals and organized entities that now have to abide by AML practices.
 Most service providers defined as CASPs that operate under the new MiCA framework will have to comply and conduct due diligence on their clients if they want to make a transaction above €1,000.

-- New due diligence measures will be implemented for all international transactions that use CASPs and their services to move digital assets around.
+New due diligence measures will be implemented for all international transactions that use CASPs and their services to move digital assets around.
 New procedures and requirements for providers have already been adopted.

 One of the biggest developments in the EU that will affect the local crypto market is the next phase of the ECB’s initiative to roll out the digital euro.
 As of the time of writing, it is still in development and won’t appear until at least 2026 even as a beta.
 However, the intention itself can have a profound effect on the market and the way policymakers approach digital currency regulations.
 The appearance of a new form of money in the EU region will surely make state members a little bit more proactive and address the uncertain status of coins like Bitcoin.